 A NAS device is equipped with built-in security features to help safeguard your sensitive data against cyber attacks.
-Additionally, a NAS device can be used in a home or office and allows you to access files over an internet connection.
+Additionally, NAS devices can be used in a home or office and allow you to access files over an internet connection.
 Some NAS devices even offer mobile apps that ensure you can access your files on a smartphone or tablet, too.

-Be aware that a NAS device should not be considered a one-stop storage solution, as like any storage device, a NAS device can fail or become disabled or destroyed by fire, flooding, or power surge.
-You should have a redundancy plan, such as backing up to a cloud or to an external drive.
+Be aware that a NAS device should not be considered a one-stop storage solution.
+Like any storage device, NAS devices can fail or become disabled, or be destroyed, by fire, flooding, or a power surge.

-If you are purchasing a NAS device, it’s because you need storage space to house your most important files.
-For some, that means work files such as documents, spreadsheets and data sets.
+If you are getting a NAS device, it’s because you need storage space to house your most important files.
+For some, that means work files such as documents, spreadsheets, and data sets.
 Others are hoping to house their most precious family memories in the form of photos and videos.
 Regardless of your individual use of a NAS device, you want to be sure to get the right one.
-Consider the factors below when researching the best NAS device for you, and you won’t go wrong.
+Consider these factors when researching the best NAS device for you, and you won’t go wrong.

 This will be the most important consideration when choosing your NAS device.
 What good is a data storage unit if it can’t hold all of your files?
 Most NAS devices range from a few gigabytes of storage space, all the way up to a massive 40TB.
 Assess your storage needs before choosing your unit.

 Any device that will store massive amounts of data will have variations in functioning speed.
 There are a lot of differences in NAS device designs and processing, so do your research on the MB-per-second specs of each unit, remembering that they usually have separate speeds for writing and reading.